Loading...

 Supervision Requirements

-Apprentice installers must work under a Licensed Fire Alarm Installer for 2 years
+Applicant must be registered as an apprentice working under a Licensed Fire Alarm Installer for 2 years (as one of two qualification pathways)

 Licensed fire alarm technicians are qualified to install, inspect, test, maintain, and repair fire alarm systems in accordance with NFPA 72.
 System types include conventional, addressable, analog addressable, voice evacuation, mass notification, and emergency communications systems.
 Technicians work in commercial buildings, residential complexes, hospitals, schools, industrial facilities, government buildings, and high-rise structures.
 All work must comply with applicable state and local fire codes, and systems must be inspected and tested per NFPA 72 schedules.